Penzance, Cornwall, South West England Devon and Cornwall

 Rebecca Lyle, Principle Officer for Transport and Infrastructure Cornwall Council.

-Mei Loci are extremely proud to present our project ‘Penzance Promenade Revitalisation’.
+Mei Loci are extremely proud to have been the lead Landscape Architects and design consultants for the Penzance Promenade, Public realm and Waterfront Revitalisation.
 The ambition for this project was to restore and enhance Cornwall’s only Victorian Promenade, as a universally accessible space, with a strong nod to Penzance’s unique heritage, and to encourage new relationships with this space to grow and flourish.
 As well as the professional credentials and expertise of our team, we are uniquely placed geographically in that we know this location very well, we have followed the stories of the impact of the storm damage of 2014.
 We all know and love Mounts Bay and the AONB so close to Penzance and we pulled together all our creativity and resources to come up with designs that would do this iconic piece of local heritage, and the town and community of Penzance proud.
-Features of the design, include brass inlaid street-signs and way markers ; Swimmers, etched into the surface where the sea baths once stood; and ‘dancing feet’ footsteps are inlaid where the bandstand once played music for Victorian tea dances; And a Lunar calendar marks the effects of time and tide, which has caused so much damage to the Promenade in the past, and is a nod to the Newlyn Tidal Gauge, which sets the tides for all of the UK!
+Features of the design, include brass inlaid street-signs and way markers ; Swimmers, etched into the surface where the sea baths once stood; and ‘dancing feet’ footsteps are inlaid where the bandstand once played music for Victorian tea dances; And a Lunar calendar marks the effects of time and tide, which has caused so much damage to the Promenade in the past, and is a nod to the Newlyn Tidal Gauge, which sets the tides for all of the UK.